-&lt;sup>218 See Sample Site Permit (January 3, 2022) (eDocket No. 20221-181162-01); see also Ex.
+226 See Sample Site Permit (January 3, 2022) (eDocket No. 20221-181162-01); see also Ex.
 EERA-8 at 52 (EA).

-&lt;sup>220 Ex.
-HS-107 at 81 (Application for a Site Permit (Corrected)).
+present.227 These species include white-tailed deer, raccoon, striped skunk, woodchuck, ring-necked pheasant, red-winged blackbird, red-tailed hawks, garter snake, and insects.228

-- 166. Given the agricultural nature of the Project Area, impacts to the current wildlife inhabiting the area are expected to be minimal.
-Population level impacts are not anticipated. - 167.
-There are very few trees located within the Project Area.
+170. Given the agricultural nature of the Project Area, impacts to the current wildlife inhabiting the area are expected to be minimal.
+Population level impacts are not anticipated.229

+171. There are very few trees located within the Project Area.
 While a limited amount of tree clearing may be necessary to prevent shading of some panels, Hayward Solar designed the Project to avoid and minimize the need for tree removal.
-According to MDNR and the U.S. Fish and Wildlife Service, there are no known northern long-eared bat ("NLEB") maternity roost trees or hibernaculum in Freeborn County.
+According to DNR and the U.S. Fish and Wildlife Service, there are no known northern long-eared bat (NLEB) maternity roost trees or hibernaculum in Freeborn County.
 There are very few trees and water sources within the Project Area, so impacts to NLEB and their habitat is not expected.
-Similarly, the Project is not expected to impact migratory birds. - 168.
-The largest impact to wildlife associated with the Project would be fencing.
+Similarly, the Project is not expected to impact migratory birds.230

+172. The largest impact to wildlife associated with the Project would be fencing and plastic erosion control netting.
 Studies estimate that one ungulate per year becomes entangled for every two and one-half miles of fence.
 Deer can jump many fences, "but smooth or barbed-wire can snag animals and tangle legs, especially if wires are loose and spaced too closely together."
 Predators can use fences to corner and kill prey species.
-Bird injuries or mortality occurs from fencing "due to lack of visibility" and low flying birds such as grouse and owls are also vulnerable to fence collisions. - 169.
-Movement of large mammals, such as white-tailed deer, will not be impeded within the Project Area.
-Hayward Solar plans to use lightweight agricultural woven wire fencing extending approximately 8 feet above grade around the Project arrays/construction units for safety and security purposes to prevent larger wildlife and the public from access Project electrical equipment.
-This fencing will be topped by 3-4 strands of smooth wire (and not barbed wire).
-"High Voltage Keep Out" signs will be placed in accordance with National Electric Code ("NEC") requirements along the fence line.
+Bird injuries or mortality occurs from fencing "due to lack of visibility" and low flying birds such as grouse and owls are also vulnerable to fence collisions.231

+173. Movement of large mammals, such as white-tailed deer, will not be impeded within the Project Area.
+Hayward Solar plans to use lightweight agricultural woven wire fencing extending approximately eight feet above grade around the Project arrays/construction units for safety and security purposes to prevent larger wildlife and the public from accessing Project electrical equipment.
+This fencing will be topped by three-four strands of smooth wire (and not barbed wire).
+"High Voltage Keep Out" signs will be placed in accordance with National Electric Code (NEC) requirements along the fence line.
 There will be wide corridors between fenced areas throughout the Project Area.
-The arrangement of the fenced areas of the Project array relative to existing roads and utilities provide various pathways through the Project Area which would allow wildlife to cross.
+The arrangement of the fenced areas of the Project Area which would allow wildlife to cross.
 These corridors will allow larger wildlife various options to cross unimpeded through the Project Area.
-The fencing proposed by Hayward Solar is appropriately protective of wildlife and supported by the record.
-224 - 170.
-To comply with the NEC, security fencing around the Project Substation will consist of 6-feet high chain-link fence with one foot of barbed wire at the top for security and safety purposes.
-High voltage warning signs will also be installed on the Project Substation fence.
-The record demonstrates that 6-feet high chain-link fence with one foot of barbed wire at the top is appropriate for the Project Substation. - 171.
-EERA staff noted that potential impacts to wildlife, particularly deer, could be mitigated by placing visibility markers at appropriate locations along the Project's perimeter
+The fencing proposed by Hayward Solar considered the impact on wildlife.232

-&lt;sup>221 See Ex.
+229 See Ex.
 EERA-8 at 62 (EA).

-&lt;sup>222 See Ex.
+230 See Ex.
 HS-107 at 80, 82 (Application for a Site Permit (Corrected)) and Ex.
 HS-127 at 10 (Direct Testimony of Michael Roth).

-&lt;sup>224 Ex.
+232 Ex.
 HS-107 at 20-21, 81-82 (Application for a Site Permit (Corrected)); Ex.
 HS-127 at 9 (Direct Testimony of Michael Roth).